ewinata/RaspberryPi_internship/RPi/README.md

 # Running
 Run the main.py file
+For automated collection at specific time intervals, run script.sh

 # Debugging
 Open the sqlite3 database and the online database to start debugging results